 Today, Minerve is visited both for its beauty and its Cathar past.
 Indeed, most of Minerve’s sights are related to that terrible siege, like the reconstruction of a catapult used to fling rocks onto the walls of Minerve during the siege, or a Cathar cross commemorating the village’s martyrs.

 Minerve is also known for its wine, le Minervois, an AOC wine in the Languedoc-Roussillon wine region.
 The best way to explore Minerve and its surrounding area is by car as public transportation is scarce.
 Before your visit, I also suggest reading about the Cathars and the Pays Cathar.

-Nowadays, Collioure is a picturesque coastal town that get very busy in summer, when tourists from both sides of the border come for an afternoon stroll to enjoy the town’s gastronomy and artistic heritage.
+Nowadays, Collioure is a picturesque coastal town that gets very busy in summer, when tourists from both sides of the border come for an afternoon stroll to enjoy the town’s gastronomy and artistic heritage.

 Its setting is magical.
-The lower town is criss-crossed by canals, their banks lined with colourful fishing boats and restaurants serving succulent seafood.
+The lower town is crisscrossed by canals, their banks lined with colourful fishing boats and restaurants serving succulent seafood.
 To the south, a 12-kilometre strip of wild Mediterranean beach separates the lagoon from the sea, its golden sands dotted with rustic cafés.

 The main town encircles a low hill, Mont St Clair.
 It’s a steep climb up, but worth every step; the view stretches from the canals of Sète along the lagoon and beaches to the distant Pyrenees.

 There are no major attractions here, although the pageantry of the water jousting draws the summer crowds.
 But there’s a distinctly bohemian vibe.
 The old fishermen’s area, the Quartier Haut, is home to a number of artists, its streets adorned with colourful graffiti.